Health Equity and Access to Medicines

 Expand for Addressing Emergencies and Disasters

-• Inclusivity in Clinical Trials, enrolling participants from a wide range
+• Include people from a wide range of backgrounds

-• Decentralized Clinical Trials to include home visits and remote technologies
+• Use flexible approaches, like home visits and remote technologies

 Donations